Transition from Year 6 to Year 7

 Mrs Tracey Monaghan, Key Stage 3 Administration – tmonaghan [at] imberhorne [dot] co [dot] uk

-Mrs Sandra Cook, Transport and Welfare Manager - scook [at] imberhorne [dot] co [dot] uk
+Mrs Sandra Cook, Transport, Lockers and Medical - scook [at] imberhorne [dot] co [dot] uk

 Miss Kayleigh Moss, Uniform Coordinator - uniform [at] imberhorne [dot] co [dot] uk